florez-carlos/dotfiles/README.md

 ### Generate a new SSH key
 <em>(Ubuntu & WSL2 - Ubuntu distro)</em>

-If you already have an existing SSH key, skip to [Import an existing SSH key] (#import-an-existing-ssh-key) <br>
+If you already have an existing SSH key, skip to [Import an existing SSH key](#import-an-existing-ssh-key) <br>

 For reference on generating an [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) <br>

 ### Import an existing SSH key
 <em>(Ubuntu & WSL2 - Ubuntu distro)</em>

-If you have generated a new SSH key following the instruction above, skip to [Generate a new GPG key] (#generate-a-new-gpg-key)
+If you have generated a new SSH key following the instruction above, skip to [Generate a new GPG key](#generate-a-new-gpg-key)

 #### Export from the device where keys are available

-If your keys are already exported to an external device or the cloud, skip to [Import to the new device] (#import-to-the-new-device-1) <br>
+If your keys are already exported to an external device or the cloud, skip to [Import to the new device](#import-to-the-new-device-1) <br>

 Export your existing keys to an external device